RedVoxInc/website-examples/docs/source/02_dashboard.md

 You can save the current filter profile by clicking on the disk icon.
 Enter a descriptive name for the new profile, then click the `Add Filter` button.

 You can load existing filter profiles by clicking on the dropdown icon.
-Left click on the name of the profile you want to load.
+Left-click on the name of the profile you want to load.
 You can also remove profiles by clicking on the trashcan icon next to the name.

 ### Displaying Station Information